30 Hour Places Now Available! Please contact the school office for more details 01636 704408

-Children will usually be admitted full-time to school in the September at the beginning of the year in which they reach the age of 5 years old.
+Children can be admitted at any time of the year.
+However they will usually be admitted full-time to school in the September (beginning the year in which they reach the age of 5 years old).
 Although parents may defer taking up the place until the child is of statutory school age (the start of the term after their fifth birthday) without detriment to the place if statutory school age is within the same school year.

 The Early Years Unit can take up to 10 part time children, and these will be admitted on a “first come, first served” basis at the start of the term following their third birthday.
 PLEASE NOTE, being granted a place in the Early Years unit does not automatically mean the child can be admitted to the school full time at the age of five.
 Admission on a full time basis will follow the school’s admission criteria.